nevanscott/uxui0120/_lessons/visual-design.md

   - establish basic typographic hierarchy
   - use spacing to make text readable
   - use proximity to make relationships clear
+resources:
+  - A CRAP way to improve usability
 prep:
   - author: Oliver Reichenstein
     format: Reading